laurajul/laurajul.github.io/_projects/2016_Particulate_Matter.md

 This project offers an interactive data visualization of fine particulate matter concentrations, specifically $PM_{10}$ and $PM_{2 5}$, in ambient air.
 Fine particulate matter, or air pollution, presents a clear threat to the health and quality of life for breathing organisms, though this danger is often underestimated or overlooked.

 ### Project Aim
-The installation aims to raise awareness by **making this invisible threat to human health visible**.
+The installation aims to raise awareness by **making this invisible threat to human health visible, even turning it into something visually appealing**.
 When a user inputs a city, the code queries the airqn.org API for current air pollution levels.
 The central concept of this project is to transform a critical global health issue into an aesthetically engaging experience to foster greater public awareness.

 ---